aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

     # Delete all nodes owned by a specific provisioner
     kubectl delete nodes -l karpenter.sh/provisioner-name=$PROVISIONER_NAME
     ```
-* **Provisioner Deletion**: Nodes are considered to be "owned" by the Provisioner that launched them.
-Karpenter will gracefully terminate nodes when a provisioner is deleted.
+* **Provisioner Deletion**: Nodes are owned by the Provisioner through an [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/#owner-references-in-object-specifications) that launched them.
+Karpenter will gracefully terminate nodes through cascading deletion when the owning provisioner is deleted.

 ### Automated Methods
 * **Emptiness**: Karpenter notes when the last workload (non-daemonset) pod stops running on a node.
 From that point, Karpenter waits the number of seconds set by `ttlSecondsAfterEmpty` in the provisioner, then Karpenter requests to delete the node.
 This feature can keep costs down by removing nodes that are no longer being used for workloads.